notyes/react-seed/README.md

 # React Seed
-A development environment for starting up a react project with built-in API server.
+A development environment for starting up a react project with built-in API server..

 ## Installation